+Sports:

-Sports: Institution organizes annual sports regularly; College also has a sports committee headed by a teacher to monitor the sports related matters.
+- Institution organizes annual sports regularly; College also has a sports committee headed by a teacher to monitor the sports related matters.
 Outdoor and indoor games Football and Cricket team of the college regularly participate in the inter college tournaments.
-College also has the places for indoor games like carom board, chess etc. Gymnasium: College has a well sophisticated Gym, used regularly by staffs and students.
-Cultural activities: Intra College cultural competition is regularly held.
-Inter college competition and participation of the college team in quiz, debate etc. Annual cultural program such as fresher's welcome, cultural festivals are regularly organizes by students union.
+College also has the places for indoor games like carom board, chess etc. - Gymnasium: College has a well sophisticated Gym, used regularly by staffs and students.